cbrice72/LIBRA-App/SETUP.md

 If manual installation is required (e.g., Device Manager shows "Unknown device" with a warning icon), follow the instructions in [the EPOS USB Driver Installation PDF](thirdparty/epos-6.8.1.0/driver/EPOS%20USB%20Driver%20Installation.pdf).
 All driver installation files are located in `thirdparty/epos-6.8.1.0/driver/`.

+#### **HEBI**

+While HEBI actuators don't need any special drivers or permissions to run, you must first configure the network to be able to access them (see [notes/HEBI.md](notes/HEBI.md)).

+Other than that, you do not need to download or install anything yourself since the HEBI C++ API included with this project is automatically built when CMake is run.

 ## Project Software